-While this section is pretty self-explanatory, one thing to consider is that not every driver works for a big trucking company.
+While this section is self-explanatory, one thing to consider is that not every driver works for a big trucking company.
 Several big rig operators are independent contractors.
 As the demand for transport rises, the need for drivers will, as well.
 Every new driver has to obtain a license to drive a semi.
 With that license comes the responsibility to safely operate the massive truck.
 Everyone has to start somewhere when choosing a profession, but inexperience does not remove someone’s liability for their actions.
-Certain routes may not be an acceptable starting point for a new driver and the company responsible for the logistics may not take that inexperience into account when laying out plans for deliveries.
-Each 18-wheeler accident will come with its own set of circumstances and you may end up having to put a fight to get the proper compensation for your injuries or losses.
+Certain routes may not be an acceptable starting point for a new driver, and the company responsible for the logistics may not take that inexperience into account when laying out plans for deliveries.
+Each 18-wheeler accident will come with its own set of circumstances, and you may end up having to put up a fight to get the proper compensation for your injuries or losses.
 As such, it may be in your best interest to talk to a skilled personal injury attorney with a proven track record for handling these types of cases.

 In today’s driving climate, the total cases of distracted driving accidents are quickly overtaking the number of drunk driving wrecks.
-With the widespread usage of cellphones and navigation devices, it’s not a surprise that this phenomenon is happening.
+With the widespread usage of cell phones and navigation devices, it’s not a surprise that this phenomenon is happening.
 However, several other things can serve as a distraction to someone operating an 18-wheeler.
-Delivery services constantly run on a tight deadline so it stands to reason that drivers may try to save some time.
+Delivery services constantly run on a tight deadline, so it stands to reason that drivers may try to save some time.
 Eating, drinking, smoking, and doing other things while driving can serve as enough of a distraction to cause a terrible 18-wheeler accident.
 On an average day, accidents caused by distracted driving injure about 700 people.
-While this number includes accidents between passenger vehicles and commercial trucks, when a big rig is involved, the capacity for devastation and catastrophic injuries increases.
+While this number includes accidents between passenger vehicles and commercial trucks when a big rig is involved, the capacity for devastation and catastrophic injuries increases.
 Once again, trucking companies are responsible for the actions of their employees.
-However, even if the accident seems like an open and shut case, you can still have a fight on your hands.
-Contacting an experienced 18-wheeler accident attorney would be a step in the right direction and The Galbreath Law Firm will fight hard on your behalf.
+However, even if the accident seems like an open-and-shut case, you can still have a fight on your hands.
+Contacting an experienced 18-wheeler accident attorney would be a step in the right direction, and The Galbreath Law Firm will fight hard on your behalf.